Ted Eck

 Ted Eck (born July 14, 1966, in Springfield, Illinois) is an American former soccer player who played for numerous clubs in the United States and Canada over a thirteen-year professional career.
-He is currently an assistant coach with Real Salt Lake in Major League Soccer.
+He is a former assistant coach with Real Salt Lake in Major League Soccer.
 He also earned thirteen caps with the U.S. national team between 1989 and 1996.

 He coached the Ogden Outlaws in the Premier Development League.

 Youth and college

 Eck was born and raised in Springfield, Illinois, where he attended Sacred Heart-Griffin High School.
 After graduating, he then attended Western Illinois University where he played as a forward on the men's soccer team from 1984 to 1987.
 He was named the 1987 Mid Continent Conference Player of the Year.